 3 Reasons Sibling Rivalry Can Worsen After a Divorce (And How to Prevent Them)

 Often beginning soon after the second child is born, sibling rivalries tend to peak when brothers and sisters are between 10 and 15 years old.
-While most rivalries will not erupt into anything further than the occasional (or sometimes more frequent) fight, if allowed to cause physical or emotional damage, sibling relationships can suffer lasting harm long after childhood fights over toys have ended.
+While many rivalries will not erupt into anything further than the occasional (or sometimes more frequent) fight, if they are allowed to cause physical or emotional damage, sibling relationships can suffer lasting harm long after childhood fights over toys have ended.

-Unsurprisingly, divorce has the ability to exacerbate conflict between siblings for many reasons.
+Unsurprisingly, divorce can exacerbate conflict between siblings for many reasons.
 Knowing what causes sibling rivalries to flare while you’re going through a divorce is the first step to preventing them from getting out of hand.

-Rivalries can occur when siblings feel they have to compete for their parents’ attentions.
-While in the midst of a separation, parental energy is heavily tapped by navigating new roles and adjusting to shifting responsibilities.
-Parents may find it more difficult to commit the same amount of time to each child individually as they once could.
-If siblings have different reactions to a divorce, where one child may be more vocal in their emotional needs than another, the inconsistency of parental involvement with each child personally may be further intensified.
+Rivalries can occur when siblings feel they have to compete for their parents’ attention.
+During a separation, parental energy is heavily tapped by navigating new roles and adjusting to shifting responsibilities.
+Parents may find it more difficult to commit the same amount of time to each child individually as they once did.

-Children historically have the terrible habit of blaming themselves for their parents’ separation.
-The same pattern can be observed between siblings, where one may see the trouble caused by another as the root of parenting strife.
+Children historically have the heartbreaking habit of blaming themselves for their parents’ separation.
+The same pattern may be observed between siblings, where one sees the trouble caused by the other as the root of parenting strife.

 When a family goes through a separation, every family member must acclimate to the changing flow of everyday life.
-Stress and anxiety will find new ways of presenting themselves in your children, one of which may be increasing conflict with their brothers and sisters.
+Stress and anxiety will find new ways of presenting themselves in your children, one of which may be an increase in conflict with their brothers and sisters.

-Prevention: Family conflict is one way that children learn how to manage their own disagreements, so the easiest way you can help them work through sibling conflicts positively is by modeling the best behavior with your co-parent.
+Family conflict is one way that children learn how to manage disagreements in general, so the easiest way you can help them work through sibling conflicts positively is by modeling the best behavior with your co-parent.
 If they see you and your co-parent resolving conflicts with mutual respect and positivity—instead of shouting matches and low blows—you’ll be giving them the tools they need to solve disputes not only now, but also for the rest of their lives.